Foso/MpApt/Readme.md

 ```
 4) Init MpApt inside your ComponentRegistrar:
 Pass a instance of your processor into MpAptProject
-Then add a instace of MpAptProject to the following extension classes:
+Then add an instance of MpAptProject to the following extension classes:

 Inside a Kotlin Native Compiler Plugin:
 ```java